harm27/obs-java-client/README.md

 [![Quality Gate Status](https://sonarcloud.io/api/project_badges/measure?project=harm27_obs-websocket-java&metric=alert_status)](https://sonarcloud.io/dashboard?id=harm27_obs-websocket-java)
 ![Master Build](https://github.com/harm27/obs-websocket-java/workflows/Master%20Build/badge.svg)

-# NOTE
+# News
-The initial version is still in development and there is no jar or maven dependency available yet.
-If you want to use it already you need to build it yourself.
+Version 1.0 is released.
+It includes the events and requests from the following categories:
+- Scenes
+- General
+- Other

-It does already includes the following features:
+This initial version includes the following basic features:
-* Authentication
+- Authentication
-* Events system
-* Requests system

-But it does not support all events and requests yet.
+- Sending and receiving requests
+- Receiving requests

-Check https://github.com/harm27/obs-websocket-java/milestones for which version what events are planned
+Check https://github.com/harm27/obs-websocket-java/milestones for which version the other events are planned.

 # Download options
 To be able to use this project you can either download the jars or use the maven dependency.